 Chase Freedom Card Considerations

-However, this isn’t the reason to get these cards.
+But the welcome bonus offer isn't the reason to get these cards.
 Both cards are worth getting for the long-term value they provide alongside your Sapphire card.
-Since the Chase Freedom Unlimited card earns 1.5% cash back on all purchases, it is a great card to pair with the Chase Sapphire Reserve card for all non-travel and dining spending.
+Since the Chase Freedom Unlimited card earns 1.5% cash back on all purchases, it is a great card use for all spending that might not earn a points or cashback bonus in another category.

-Conversely, you can earn 5% cashback on rotating categories up to $1,500 each year with the regular Chase Freedom card.
-Recent bonus categories have included purchases at Walgreens, Lyft, gas stations, wholesale stores like Costco and department stores, to name a few.
+Conversely, you can earn 5% cashback on rotating categories up to $1,500 each year with the Chase Freedom Flex card.
+Recent bonus categories have included purchases at Walgreens, Lyft, gas stations, PayPal, wholesale stores like Costco, and department stores, to name a few.

 Which Chase Freedom Card is Best for You?

-Unlike the Sapphire cards, Chase allows you to carry both the Freedom and the Freedom Unlimited cards.
-This means that if you held both cards in conjunction with the Chase Sapphire Reserve card, you would earn 1.5x, 3x or 5x Ultimate Rewards points on every purchase.
-That is an unbeatable return, especially when you consider that Sapphire Reserve cardholders redeem Ultimate Rewards points for at least 1.5 cents each.
+Unlike the Sapphire cards, Chase allows you to carry both the Freedom Flex and the Freedom Unlimited cards.
+This means that if you held both cards in conjunction with the Chase Sapphire Preferred or Reserve card, you would earn at least 1.5x Ultimate Rewards points on every purchase – and often times much more.

 Both cards are subjected to Chase's 5/24 rule.
 For this reason, I always recommend getting one or both of these cards right away with a Chase Sapphire card.
 Once you are over the 5/24 restriction, you won't be able to get either of these no annual fee cards.